-Wine Tasting at MacLeod Family Vineyards
+Wine Tasting at MacLeod Family Vineyard

-Many say a winery would like to tell you their story, but few can really spin a yarn the way they do at MacLeod Family Vineyards.
+Many say a winery would like to tell you their story, but few can really spin a yarn the way they do at MacLeod Family Vineyard.
 Matter of fact, says founder George MacLeod while holding a glass of his estate-grown Sauvignon Blanc up to the autumn light, “Every one of these drops of wine wants to tell you it's story.”

 El Patio de Patron